seyfeb/recipe-import-mapping-pipeline/README.md

-# Recipe Import Pipeline
+# 🚰 Recipe Import Pipeline

-This repository contains a prototype for an import and mapping pipeline for the [Nextcloud Cookbook](https://github.com/nextcloud/cookbook/) app.
+This repository contains a prototype for an import and mapping pipeline for the [🧑‍🍳 Nextcloud Cookbook](https://github.com/nextcloud/cookbook/) app.

 The pipeline is planned for importing recipes from multiple input sources (recipe parsers), storing the raw data, extracting recipe data, and mapping it to `Recipe` objects.

-## Status
+## 📋 Status

 Currently implemented